GuYuanjie/GuYuanjie.github.io/content/aboutme/_index.md

 ### 🎓 Education
 - **Ph.D. in Biomedical Engineering** (2023 – Present)
   **Fudan University**, Institute of Science and Technology for Brain-Inspired Intelligence.
-  *Visiting Scholar at Tsinghua University (Academician Qionghai Dai's Lab).*
+  *Visiting Scholar at Tsinghua University.*
 - **M.S. in Optical Engineering** (2020 – 2023)
   **Jiangnan University**, Dept. of Optoelectronic Information Science and Engineering.
 - **B.S. in Computer Science** (2016 – 2020)